-We describe in this section the experimental methods used for characterizing all the samples measured.
-These samples differ by:
+We expose in this section the experimental methods used for characterizing all the samples measured.
+These samples could differ by:

-- the presence of quasiparticle traps that help to avoid quasiparticles entering the quantronium islands; - the fabrication method of the shunt capacitance; - the type of connecting lines; - the nature of the wafer, whose dielectric constant controls the electrostatic couplings; - the qubit parameters.
+- the presence of quasiparticle traps that help avoiding quasiparticles - to enter the quantronium islands; - the fabrication method of the shunt capacitance; - the type of connecting lines; - the nature of the wafer, whose dielectric constant controls the electrostatic couplings; - the qubit parameters.